-The Commission has previously issued Turnpike Revenue Bonds and Notes under the terms of the Senior Indenture that have an equal claim to the Trust Estate with the 2018B Bonds.
-As of the date of this Official Statement, there are \$5,456,620,000 aggregate principal amount of such Bonds Outstanding.
-Upon the issuance of the 2018B Bonds and the refunding of the Refunded 2017B Bonds, there will be \$5,457,500,000 aggregate principal amount of such Bonds Outstanding.
-See APPENDIX C - "SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE."
-The foregoing amount includes certain notes evidencing and securing \$250,000,000 in EB-5 Loans.
-See APPENDIX A - "THE TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans.
-Also included in the principal amount outstanding under the Senior Indenture is \$886,925,000 aggregate principal amount of FRNs, which includes a direct purchase obligation in the principal amount of \$243,650,000.
-Upon the issuance of the 2018B Bonds and the refunding of the Refunded 2017B Bonds, there will be \$887,805,000 aggregate principal amount of FRNs Outstanding, which includes direct purchase obligations in the amount of \$103,330,000.
+The Commission has previously issued Turnpike Revenue Bonds and Notes under the terms of the Senior Indenture that have an equal claim to the Trust Estate with the First Series Bonds.
+As of the date of this Official Statement, \$5,425,005,000 in aggregate principal amount of Turnpike Revenue Bonds are Outstanding under the Senior Indenture.
+The principal amount outstanding under the Senior Indenture on the date of this Official Statement includes (i) certain notes evidencing and securing \$295,000,000 in loans (issued in six tranches) through the Immigrant Investor Program (known as the EB-5 visa program) administered by U.S. Citizenship and Immigration Services (the "EB-5 Loans"), the proceeds of which are being used to fund a portion of the I-95 Interchange project and certain projects in the Commission's current or any prior ten year capital plan (see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans); (ii) \$862,805,000 aggregate principal amount of floating rate notes ("FRNs"); and (iii) a direct purchase obligation in the principal amount of \$103,330,000, consisting of the Refunded 2017C Bonds, which is being refunded with proceeds of the First Series Bonds.
+Upon the issuance of the First Series Bonds and the refunding of the Refunded 2017C Bonds, \$5,406,040,000 in aggregate principal amount of Turnpike Revenue Bonds will be Outstanding under the Senior Indenture.